wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 Previously, <a target="_blank" href="https://www.youtube.com/watch?v=KxwjnuhNVIY&list=RDCMUCFtEEv80fQVKkD4h1PF-Xqw&index=33">Cortana"</a> was the brand-name for Microsoft's AI.
 Cortana is the name of the fictional artificially intelligent character in the Halo video game series.
 Cortana was going to be Microsoft's answer to Alexa, Siri, Hey Google, and other AI-powered personal assistants which respond to voice commands controlling skills that turn lights on and off, etc.

+Since 2019, Cortana is considered an app or service (skill) that work across multiple platforms, a skill that Alexa can call.

 In <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/what-are-cognitive-services">DOCS</a>:

 * Vision - interpret the world visually through cameras, videos, images